codekansas/gandlf/docs/model.md

 ![Training Modes](resources/training_modes.png)

-The prefixes above are used in Gandlf naming to specify the outputs.
+The suffixes above are used in Gandlf naming to specify the outputs.
 The example below illustrates how to specify the desired outputs for the `fit` function on the model above:

 ````python
 model.fit(inputs=[...], outputs={